carbon-language/carbon-lang/docs/project/transparency_reports.md

 ## Cadence and publishing

-We publish a report every N months in a GitHub discussion thread in the [transparency reports](https://github.com/carbon-language/carbon-lang/discussions/categories/transparency-reports) topic.
+We publish a report quarterly in a GitHub discussion thread in the [transparency reports](https://github.com/carbon-language/carbon-lang/discussions/categories/transparency-reports) topic.
 We use the following template for each of these reports.

+We may publish outside of the quarterly cycle if needed for an urgent response.

 ## Template